nandini211995/Visualisation-of-deep-learning-model-using-GradCam-/README.md

 **Aim**: Visualisation of deep learning model using GradCam.

-**Model**: Select a deep learning model Vgg19 and train it for 10-class classification.
+**Model**: designed a deep learning model and train it for 10-class classification.

 **Results**